thomas-guehenneux/payload-astro/README.md

    Traditional Content as a Service (CaaS) platforms often impose expensive plans that limit the number of users, collections, and features.
 These constraints can push costs into the thousands of dollars.

 2. **Infrastructure Overhead:**
    In some cases, simple projects (a frontend, a few APIs, and a storage bucket) still require months of work by an infrastructure engineer, significantly inflating the budget.
-For example, in a previous project, we identified that several thousands of dollars could have been saved by optimizing the setup.
+For example, in a previous project, I identified that several thousands of dollars could have been saved by optimizing the setup.

 These costs don’t just waste money; they also limit meaningful investments in the project itself.
 In one instance, infrastructure and CMS expenses forced the team to opt for static site generation to avoid server-side rendering costs, resulting in poor SEO performance due to skipped features like image optimization.